 - Natural nails are to be kept neatly cut and short, i.e. not past the tip of the finger.
 Artificial nail enhancements are not allowed.
 Nail polish is permitted if not chipped

-- Hair and facial hair must be clean and dry, controlled and trimmed so as not to interfere with patient contact.
+- Hair and facial hair must be clean, dry, and controlled so as not to interfere with patient contact.
 For example, students with long hair may wish to tie hair back so it does not fall onto or brush against patients during physical exam

 Jeans and tennis shoes are generally not considered appropriate.
 A tie may or may not be always necessary.
 Appropriate dress for patient interviews and preceptorships is likely something in between, with a focus on neatness, cleanliness, and the professional appearance of a physician in training caring for the ill.

 - Torn clothing, visible underwear